danwells96/ARISES/DocFiles/Sections/Health Domain.md

 ### Favouriting System
 * Favouriting: If a user clicks the star of a day cell it will highlight in the colour of the domain to symbolise it has been favourited.
 This will call a function to add the `Day` to the favourites object's relationships.
 * Choosing from favourites: When the star in the data entry section is selected, it will highlight in the colour of the domain.
-The table will update to display `Day`'s which are favourited instead of the previous day summaries.
+The table will update to display `Day`' logs which are favourited instead of the previous day summaries.
 The user can use the view button to display it on the graph.

 ## Future Work
 * Add status indicators to show summary information for that day or other useful information